Youssehf/FFT-Analysis-of-a-Noisy-Signal/README.md

 python fft_signal_analysis.py

 ## 📌 Notes
-This project serves as a sample of my Python and signal processing skills and was prepared as part of an internship application.
+This project serves as a sample of my Python and signal processing skills.
 It's designed to demonstrate an understanding of basic time-frequency analysis techniques and visualization in Python.